brandur/sorg/content/drafts/postgres-atomicity.md

             HeapTupleHeaderGetRawXmin(tuple));
 ```

-Checking the WAL to see whether a tuple's `xmin` or `xmax`
+Checking the commit log to see whether a tuple's `xmin` or
-transactions are committed is an expensive operation.
-To
+`xmax` transactions are committed is an expensive
-avoid having to go to the WAL every time, Postgres will set
+operation.
+To avoid having to go to it every time, Postgres
-special commit status flags called "hint bits" for a heap
+will set special commit status flags called "hint bits" for
-tuple that its scanned.
-Subsequent operations can check the
+a heap tuple that its scanned.
+Subsequent operations can
-tuple's hint bits and are saved a trip to the WAL
+check the tuple's hint bits and are saved a trip to the
-themselves.
+commit log themselves.

 ## The box's opaque walls (#black-box)